Understanding Goals is important as they are build out for a company. Below are a few facts that might help as a company gets started.

 10. Exporting Goals

-- Admins also have the ability to export all Company goals which will give a list of public and private goals with the following fields:
+- Admins also have the ability to export all goals which will give a list of public and private goals with the following fields:

 - Goal Name

 - Goal Amount